Learning at the Speed of Change

 How can we possibly believe that the status quo education system can continue to be useful where “traditional approaches to learning are no longer capable of coping with a constantly changing world”, Kindle 564?

-providing a way of thinking about the broad array of potential uses of technology in education including options we believe are most important for improving student outcomes through ‘personalizing’ their learning” and “describing how we would use limited resources over a 5 year period to initiate technology use in a way that would maximize benefit for students”.
+“providing a way of thinking about the broad array of potential uses of technology in education including options we believe are most important for improving student outcomes through ‘personalizing’ their learning” and “describing how we would use limited resources over a 5 year period to initiate technology use in a way that would maximize benefit for students”.

 In an era where students truly do need to ‘learn at the speed of change’, I am finding this task to be rather difficult.
 There are so many technological options available that can benefit students.
 However, options are changing so quickly and over the next 5 years, many will be owned by the students.
-How do we wisely advise school systems to strategically use limited funds to iStock_000007192634XSmallmaximize student learning when many options today will be gone tomorrow and options unknown today, will be essential tomorrow?
+How do we wisely advise school systems to strategically use limited funds to maximize student learning when many options today will be gone tomorrow and options unknown today, will be essential tomorrow?

 There are some critical variables that make this very difficult to do.
 Pedagogy and assessment are two of these variables.
 By adding technology to an environment and not changing current practices, we have the proverbial round peg in a square hole problem.
 To provide real benefit, technology in classrooms, used by students and teachers, must change practice (eventually).
 There is a somewhat natural progression from ‘preparing’ to ‘exploring’ and on to ‘transforming’.
 But too often technology use in schools gets stuck as a minor enhancement to existing practice (preparing).
 It needs to move to transforming practice in ways where the learning is significantly enriched and new to the benefit of kids and if the technology were removed, such learning would be impossible.
 Professional learning for teachers and school leaders is essential to support this needed shift.
 I believe this is a shared responsibility of school systems and teachers – both need to invest time to make the shift, our students are counting on it.
 Teachers and school leaders need to recognize our times for what they are: radically different than the past and to realize there is a moral imperative to adapt practice to maximize student benefit.
 We need to be thoughtful leaders in these times of extreme change.